miielab/miienlp/examples/weat_example.md

 ```

-If you want to run the same WEAT analysis test on a different book collection and output it to the same JSON file, just change `model_directory` to the folder containing that other book collection (the model_directory can be changed as often as you want - if nothing else is changed, WEAT will run the same test and save the results to the same JSON output file).
+If you want to run the same WEAT analysis test on a different book collection and save the output to the same JSON file, just change `model_directory` to the folder containing that other book collection (the model_directory can be changed as often as you want - if nothing else is changed, WEAT will run the same test and save the results to the same JSON output file).
 If you want to run a completely new WEAT analysis test, make sure to delete the TEMP file that was generated in the output directory.

 ## Example clean.csv file
 ```